You can push new site content to your social media profiles automatically.

 - Click Save & Publish to publish the content to your site and simultaneously share it on social media.

 To share an item again on the same social network, manually share its URL.
 It isn't possible to post the same item multiple times using the Social tab.
-To learn about what displays when you post links from your site to social media, visit Which images display in social posts and What text displays in social posts.
+To learn about what displays when you manually share a URL, visit Which images display in social posts and What text displays in social posts.

 You can suggest social networks use a specific thumbnail image to accompany your posts by setting a Social Sharing Logo.